1750–1775 in Western fashion: Underwear

 The shift, chemise (in France), or smock, had a low neckline and elbow-length sleeves which were full early in the period and became increasingly narrow as the century progressed.
-Drawers were not worn in this period.
+Drawers had been worn by at least some women since 1665.

 The long-waisted, heavily boned "stays" of the early 1740s with their narrow back, wide front, and shoulder straps gave way by the 1760s to strapless stays which still were cut high at the armpit, to encourage a woman to stand with her shoulders slightly back, a fashionable posture.
 The fashionable shape was a rather conical torso, with large hips.
 The waist was not particularly small.
 Stays were laced snugly, but comfortably.
 They offered back support for heavy lifting, and poor and middle-class women were able to work comfortably in them.

 Free-hanging pockets were tied around the waist and were accessed through "pocket slits" in the side-seams of the gown or petticoat.

 Woollen or quilted waistcoats were worn over the stays and under the gown for warmth, as were petticoats quilted with wool batting, especially in the cold climates of northern Europe and America.
 In the 1770s stays began to be produced so they would end higher on a woman's body.
 Phillip Vicker complained: "For the late importation of Stays which are said to be now most fashionable in London, are produced upwards so high that we can have scarce any view at all of the Ladies Snowy Bosoms..."